Judy has lived with progressive vision loss for many years. She's found a way that helps her cope and adjust.

 With the Hadley program, the Peer-to-Peer program, it just, it brings me joy to help somebody else.
 Paying it forward is just such a good feeling for me.

-Douglas: Was there something someone said to you or something that happened along the way that made all the difference in the world in helping you adjust to living with vision loss?
-We’d love to hear from you.
+Marc: You never know who might need to hear your story.
 If you’d like to share with us, just leave us a message on our Insights & Sound Bites voicemail.
 By calling, 847-512-4867.
 Or, you can use your smartphone or computer and email us a recording to [email protected].

-Diabetic retinopathy has taken more and more of Charles' vision.
+Diabetic retinopathy has taken more and more of Charles's vision.
 To cope, he is learning new approaches to life AND leaning into areas of passion that don't rely on sight.

 Bruce's vision had been decreasing for years.
 When it reached the point where he was tripping over objects and bumping into people, he felt embarrassed and kept his vision loss a secret.
 His wife convinced him to try something new.